5 stars you didn’t know served in the military

 Tony Bennett

-This 95 year-old crooner who has teamed up with Lady Gaga, Tony Bennett served on the frontlines during World War II.
-Bennett, born Anthony Dominick Benedetto in 1926, has described this time as a “front-row seat in hell” and said the war made him “completely opposed to war.”
+This 95-year-old crooner, who has teamed up with Lady Gaga, served on the frontlines during World War II.
+Tony Bennett, born Anthony Dominick Benedetto in 1926, has described this time as a “front-row seat in hell” and said the war made him “completely opposed to war.”

 Near the end of the war, the 20-time Grammy Award winner also helped liberate a Nazi concentration camp.